ba11b0y/promise-keeper/electron/README.md

 - 🔐 Secure authentication with Supabase
 - 📝 Add, view, and delete promises
+- 📷 Upload screenshots to extract promises using AI
 - 🖥️ System tray integration - stays in your taskbar
 - 💾 Persistent storage with Supabase database
 - 🎨 Modern, clean UI
 - ⌨️ Keyboard shortcuts (Enter to add promises)
+- 🔧 Configurable API endpoints for development

 ## Setup